BrettlyCD/BrettlyCD.github.io/_posts/2023-08-06-text-to-sql-tool.md

 ## Tackling the Problem

-Even though this application relies on generative model to do mmost of the heavy lifting, there was still some necessary data pre-processing to make it work.
+Even though this application relies on generative model to do most of the heavy lifting, there was still some necessary data pre-processing to make it work.

 ### Database Metadata